UtkinOleg/Expert-project/readme.md

 # Expert-projects-system

 This is the main part of my old PHP project: expert system for control projects.
-The project is closed in 2014.
+The project closed in 2014.

 # About